 ArabiTalk

-ArabiTalk is a structured online Arabic program designed especially for non-native children learning Arabic in a warm, Islamic, child-friendly environment.
+ArabiTalk is a structured online Arabic conversation program designed especially for Muslim children ages 7–13 learning Arabic in a warm, Islamic, child-friendly environment.

-The course helps students build a strong foundation in Arabic reading, pronunciation, vocabulary, listening, and simple conversation.
-Rather than relying on memorising long vocabulary lists or translating every word into English, students learn Arabic through context, repetition, guided interaction, and meaningful practice.
+Rather than relying on memorizing long vocabulary lists or translating every word into English, students learn Arabic through context, repetition, guided interaction, and meaningful practice.

 The program is especially suitable for Muslim children who are beginning to connect with Arabic as the language of the Qur’an, Islamic learning, daily expressions, and communication.
 While this is not a Qur’an memorisation course, it gives students the Arabic reading and comprehension foundation that supports their wider Islamic education.